Scottish-Tech-Army/soundscape-backend/docs/photondeploy.md

     bash scripts/cleanup.sh
     ~~~

+- The deployment is now running, but it has not yet completed downloading data.
+Check the dashboard for the RG (as in the [operations instructions](/docs/operations.md)) to see whether it has managed to become healthy yet.

 ## Switching over to your deployment

 Having followed this process, you should cut traffic over to the new backend instance, which can be done as follows.